-Memories of riding through Europe come to mind when I see the R1150R.
-A high-mile rental provided the power for my first trip to Italy in 2001, and just before that a loaned Roadster was Moto-Euro magazine’s first test bike.
-During my years at M-E, it seemed like every local, national or international assignment I landed put me in the saddle of another R1150R, and that was fine by me.
-With or without luggage, in rain, snow, or roasting across the Sonoran, the Oilhead forged ahead as reliable transport in a package that was unfazed when working hard.
+BMW R1150R: Memories of riding through Europe come to mind when I see the R1150R.
+A high-mile rental provided the power for my first trip to Italy in 2001, and just before that a loaned Roadster was Moto-Euro magazine’s first test bike, thanks to Tucson dealer Marty Cohen at Iron Horse Motorcycles.
+During my years at M-E it seemed like every local, national or international assignment I landed put me in the saddle of another R1150R, and that was fine by me.
+With or without luggage, in rain, snow, or roasting across the Sonoran the Oilhead forged ahead as reliable transport in a package that was unfazed when working hard.

-BMW went from technical also-ran to industry leader with its Oilhead engine, wrapping the new flat-twin in a new spine frame then advancing the suspensions accordingly.
-It all works, starting with the R’s oil/air cooled 1130cc 4v opposed twin that uses chains to drive in-head cams that connect to the valve train with via pushrods.
-Well over-square at 101 x 70.5mm, the Roadster rips pleasingly through the change up, yet retains enough bottom-end grunt to leave the shifter in place.
-Fueling is spot on, the gear ratios are well-spaced and it’s no shock to learn the Oilhead’s outstandingly reliable.
+BMW went from technical also-ran to industry leader with its Oilhead engine, wrapping a reworked flat-twin in a new spine frame then advancing the suspensions accordingly.
+It all works, starting with the oil/air cooled 1130cc 4v opposed twin that uses chains to drive in-head cams that connect to the valve train via pushrods.
+Over-square at 101 x 70.5mm the Roadster rips pleasingly through the change up yet retains enough bottom-end to leave the shifter alone.
+Fueling is spot on, the gear ratios are ideally spaced and it’s no shock to learn the the bike is outstandingly reliable.
 Parts are easy, but you won’t need many.

-Good as the engine is, it’s the R1150R’s suspensions that set the machine apart.
-The Telelever front is memorable in the way it ignores pavement ripples and ruts while providing exceptional feedback.
-It’s tough too, tougher than any conventional tele fork.
+Good as the engine is, it’s the R1150R’s chassis that set it apart.
+The Telelever fork is memorable in the way it ignores pavement rips and ruts while providing exceptional feedback.
+It’s tough too, tougher than any conventional fork.
 Don’t ask me how I know.
-That Paralever monoarm eliminates shaft lift, allowing the Roadster to be equally adept at track days or interstate tours.
-The production run spanning between 2001-2006 makes finding one easy, and when you do its likely be affordable.
-A recent listing showed a 2004 1150R with 3000-miles and priced at a no-haggle $2800.
+That Paralever monoarm eliminates pinion climb, allowing the Roadster to be equally adept at trackdays or interstate tours.
+The production run spanning between 2001-2006 makes finding one easy, and when you do it'll likely be cheap.
+A recent listing showed a 2004 1150R with 3000K priced at a no-haggle $2800.
 That’s a lot of machine for a few pesos, and there’s scores of BMW authorized accessories for it too.
 For those looking to get in quick, the R1150R can’t be bettered.

 When everything is right, the Desmo twin is a treat with smooth, fluid-like reserves of torque and a surprising top-end snarl.
 A quick list of special engine details includes polished connecting rods (like the 750) unfiltered 40mm Dell’Orto carbs and opened Conti exhausts.
 Peak power is roughly estimated 70-hp at the rear wheel.
 The five-speed transmission is well spaced, even if some of the early linkage transitions were a bit awkward.
 Narrow, like the engine but supremely strong and effective, the Desmo’s load-bearing frame is made of thick-wall tubing that offers ideal load patterns to remain composed during hard cornering, braking, or both at once.
 Beefy 38mm Marzocchi forks, light rims from Borrani or FPS and Brembo braking components highlight a specification list that seems rather unremarkable, yet is almost magically effective.